ssilverman/TeensyDMX/README.md

 connect it to a digital I/O-capable pin and call `setRXWatchPin` with the pin number.
 The pin cannot be the same as the RX pin.

-## Changes since v3

-This section summarizes the changes and new features since v3.

-1. Changed responders to use shared pointers instead of raw pointers when adding them to a receiver.
-2. Added the ability to disable the transmitter pin in the receiver.
-3. Added a way to set and retrieve 16-bit slot values.
-4. Added a new way to retrieve packet and error statistics.
-5. Added the ability to accurately measure received BREAK and MAB times using another digital I/O pin to watch the RX line.
-6. Added a way for the transmitter to specify the BREAK and MAB timings.
-7. Functions that previously did nothing or ignored the values on bad input now return a `bool` to indicate success or failure.
-8. Teensy 4 support.
-9. Added a way to know when the zero returned by `Receiver::get` and `Receiver::get16Bit` was because the channel was out of range of the last packet.
-10. Added a new "Keep Short Packets" feature that provides access to any packets that are too short in duration, less than 1196us.
-Accompanying this are: a way to enable and disable the feature and a way to tell whether a packet is too short.
-11. Added a way to heuristically track the count of packets that are too long.
-12. Improved IDLE and timeout handling logic in the receiver.

 ## The TODO list

 These are either in the works or ideas for subsequent versions:

-1. Code instead of `#define`s for all the specialized UART access.
-A branch with a working version exists.
-2. Asynchronous responder data.
+1. Asynchronous responder data.
 Currently, the data is sent synchronously inside the UART ISR where responders process the packet.
 This will be easier to add once all the `#define` code is replaced.
-3. Better MAB timing, perhaps by somehow synchronizing with the baud rate clock.
+2. Better MAB timing, perhaps by somehow synchronizing with the baud rate clock.

 ## How to use